donejs/donejs/docs/guides/plugin.md

 @body

-DoneJS doesn't just make it easy to build high performance, real-time web and mobile applications.
-It can also be used to create reusable plugins that can be shared across different applications.
-In this article we will create a reusable number input widget using [Bootstrap][2] styles.

 We will create the project on [GitHub](https://github.com), initialize the repository as a new DoneJS plugin and then set up continuous integration with Travis CI.
 After running development mode we will implement the component functionality and tests and submit it as a pull request to the repository.
 Finally we will make a build and publish the plugin to [NPM](http://npmjs.org) as well as look how to use the published module in other projects.

 You can find the code in the [donejs-number-input](https://github.com/donejs/donejs-number-input) repository.
 The final result looks like this: